Tsawwassen/React-Table/README.md

 3. Pull database values into the react table (DONE)
 4. Update cell values (DONE)
 5. Update column values (DONE)
-6. Save table changes to the database, if user tries to leave before saving, ask the user if they want to save changes
+6. Save table changes to the database (DONE)
+7. if user tries to leave before saving, ask the user if they want to save changes
-7. Filter the table
+8. Filter the table
-8. Make updates to filtered rows
+9. Make updates to filtered rows

 ## Post Weekend Project Comments